 Planes already in the sky and wanting to land may also be delayed due to being forced to enter a holding pattern away from the storm, which will lead to a domino effect that will delay other flights.

-Does Extreme Heat Delay Flights?
+Even Extreme Heat Will Delay Flights Too

 Extreme heat can delay flights due to the lower air density at higher temperatures.